ngen-brett/gitlab-ce/doc/development/database_review.md

 - Check background migrations
   - Review queries (for example, make sure batch sizes are fine)
   - Establish a time estimate for execution
+  - It's recommended the background migration to be a post migration, located on `db/post_migrate` instead of `db/migrate`.
+    Post migrations are executed post-deployment in production.
 - Query performance
   - Check for any obviously complex queries and queries the author specifically points out for review (if any)